llefranc/42_taskmaster/README.md

 ![Alt text](https://github.com/llefranc/42_taskmaster/blob/main/taskmaster_config_file_example.png)

-Taskmaster need a configuration file that will be loaded at the beginning of the program, which indicate how to manage the different processes.
+Taskmaster need a **configuration file that will be loaded at the beginning of the program**, which indicate how to manage the different processes.

 It works in a similar way than supervisor configuration file:

 - :arrow_right: The configuration file contains one or many program blocks.
 - :arrow_right: Each program block defines the parameters for a group of process.
 - :arrow_right: Each program block are separated from others by empty lines.

-The configuration file can be reloaded during the execution of taskmaster using the `reload` shell command.
+The **configuration file can be reloaded** during the execution of taskmaster using the `reload` shell command.
 When a reload occur:
 - For the new program blocks, the corresponding processes will be added to the job control.
 - For the deleted program blocks, the corresponding processes will be stopped and removed from the job control.
 - For the modified program blocks, the corresponding processes will be stopped, updated and restarted if needed.